 To add a trigger point, simply select a state on the scenario, then from its inspector, toggle on the

 trigger, you can see a T-like icon appearing on top of the selected

 state.
 You can also note that a dashed line appears on top of the preceding automation slot.
 This indicates that the duration of the preceding automations is now undefined: preceding automations will get executed up until the trigger is, well… triggered.

 In the example above, the scenario start with a simple fade-in.
 Notice that it gets executed as the scenario play-head goes across the automation slot.
 While the scenario play-head continues its progression, you will notice though that the green progression bar at the top of the automation stops as it reaches the trigger point.
 Execution of the following automations is then on hold until the trigger point is triggered by a mouse click.

-From then, execution follow its curse until the next trigger point in the scenario.
+From then, execution follows its course until the next trigger point in the scenario.
 Here again, execution is put on hold until trigger point is clicked by mouse.

 In the example above, we used the mouse to trigger the followup of the scenario execution.
-While convenient for demo purpose, you are most likely to rely on other inputs in creation situation such as some controller gear.
-You may use as an input for some trigger points, any parameter from your device.
+While convenient for demo purposes, you are more likely to rely on other inputs in creation situation such as some controller gear.
+You may use any parameter from your device as an input for trigger points.

 To set an input for a trigger point, just grab the desired parameter in the